thinkst/canarytools-docs/docs/console-settings/notification-settings.md

 ## Summary Emails

 If you want, we can send you a weekly summary of your Console activity.
-Along with that, we'll include any Canary related news that we deem useful (this usually includes a couple worthy news items).
+Along with that, we'll include any Canary related news that we deem useful (this usually includes a couple of worthy news items).

-Simply [enable](#enable-summary-emails) and [set a list of email addresses](#set-summary-emails) and lookout for the weekly mail on Mondays!
+Simply [enable](#enable-summary-emails) and [set a list of email addresses](#set-summary-emails) and look out for the weekly mail on Mondays!

 ### Disable Summary Emails